Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Evaluation

+\item \textbf{CitySim~\cite{bougie2025citysim}} is an LLM-driven urban agent simulation framework that generates daily activity through planning, memory, needs, and spatial decision-making. \end{itemize} We provide additional details on the adaptation and implementation of these baselines in Appendix~\ref{app:baselines}.

-We also conduct comparisons with several variants of the model: (1) \textbf{\name{} without latent-space evaluator (w/o LE)}.
-In this setting, we remove latent-space evaluator and replace it by similarity function.
-(2) \textbf{\name{} without mobility law distillation (w/o MD)}.
-In this setting, we remove the mobility law distillation loss.
-(3) \textbf{\name{} without lightweight decoder (w/o LD)}.
-In this setting, we remove the lightweight decoder and use the original LLM for latent embedding decoding.
+We also compare three variants of our model: (1) \textbf{w/o LE} removes the latent-space evaluator and selects branches with a plain similarity function instead; (2) \textbf{w/o MD} removes the mobility-law distillation loss; and (3) \textbf{w/o LD} removes the lightweight decoder and decodes latent embeddings with the original LLM.